rylCodes/chatbot-project/README.md

 # chatbot-project
-Chatbot built using Chatterbot in Django, designed specifically to provide information about the DTI programs and services.
+Chatbot built using Chatterbot in Django, designed specifically to provide information about the Negosyo Center programs and services.